 Wrong Settings Sample 2:

-The following sample is also wrong because hour 16th and 23th are only 1 offline hour in a row.
-And the rule says the you must set minimum 2 hours offline in a row.
+The following sample is wrong because it breaks rule #2.
+Hour 16th and 23th are only 1 offline hour in a row.
+And the rule says that you must set minimum 2 hours offline in a row:

 Wrong Settings Sample 3:

 The following settings are also too risky because it breaks rule #3.
 From 17th to 22 hours there is a total of 6 online hours in a row, and it should be no more than 5 hours in a row:

 TCommander Bot has been developed to run while you are not playing in the PC and do automatic tasks in behalf of you.
 So, it was not developed to be used with another web browser at the same time with the same travian account, otherwise it could malfunction due to wrong village activation and/or if you cancel tasks from external web browser .

 Also running TCommander with an external web browser at the same time is a suspicious behavior and can increase the risk of detection by Multihunters.
 So we recommend to click “STOP” button while you are playing with any external web browser and then Click START button when you are done with your web browser.

 How to simulate different persons playing with same account (Dual Accounts)

 If you want to be online for more than 10 hours a day, there are two ways to achieve it:

 - Use different PCs and set different scheduled online time in each PC.
 You can run TCommander Bot in any number of PCs with the same license.
 This way you can simulate different persons playing with the same account from different PCs.